 The detectors are often known as the shallow detector, which is closer to the emitter and receives the optical signal that travels through relatively superficial (shallow) tissue, and the deep detector, which is farther from the emitter and receives the optical signal that travels deeper into tissue, in addition to passing through superficial layers.
 Deep tissue oxygenation is calculated by subtracting the effects of shallow tissue from those of deep tissue by manipulating the signals received by the two detectors on each sensor.

 Explore Brain Monitoring Sensors and Cables

-The O3 system with pediatric indication is not licensed for sale in Canada.
+The O3 system with infant and neonatal indication is not licensed for sale in Canada.